 At the outset of each stage of the project, the County Council is required to determine where public investment is needed to bring forward superfast broadband.
 These are the areas of market failure where there are no apparent commercial plans to deliver telecoms networks over which superfast broadband services could be provided.
 The County Council determines these through a process known as an Open Market Review (OMR).

 On conclusion of this consultation, the County Council has to make any adjustments required to the mapping following any responses received, as appropriate.
 The maps and the methodology are then reported to the National Competence Centre, managed by Broadband Delivery UK (BDUK), to notify them of the intention to invest public funding in the Intervention Area and to secure clearance for this 'State aid'.
-You can find out more about the Intervention Area for Stage 3 and view the map on the State Aid Public Consultation page.
+You can find out more on the State Aid Public Consultation web page.

 Stages 2 and 3 of the project are focused on bringing forward solutions for the final c.10% of premises in the county which are not due to be served commercially and have not been served through Stage 1 of the project.